Moscow’s theft of Kyiv’s legacy is the major reason for the current war. Ukraine’s Total Recall

 What I want to speak about is perhaps the classic example of Soviet genocide, its longest and broadest experiment in Russification — the destruction of the Ukrainian nation.”

-As can be seen, for a man with tremendous expertise in the field, Holodomor was the classic example of genocide.
+For a man with tremendous expertise in the field, Holodomor was the classic example of genocide.
 And he names the four groups that were the primary targets for elimination:

 The nation is too populous to be exterminated completely with any efficiency.
 However, its leadership, religious, intellectual, political, its select and determining parts, are quite small and therefore easily eliminated, and so it is upon these groups particularly that the full force of the Soviet axe has fallen, with its familiar tools of mass murder, deportation and forced labour, exile and starvation.
 The attack has manifested a systematic pattern, with the whole process repeated again and again to meet fresh outbursts of national spirit.